 When my sister Andrea was 2 years old she wandered away from Mother and me in a giant Westfield shopping centre.
 I, the ever dutiful and obedient child, was staying close to mum as she had explicitly ordered and Andrea was next to me.
 We were in a shoe store perusing the aisles of footwear when before we even had a chance to blink Andrea was gone!

 Flash forward to the winter of 2006, my sister and I are 12 and 14 years old respectively.
 Our family was living in Europe at the time and we decided to take a ski trip to Bulgaria.
 It was the first time my sister or I had seen snow having grown up in Sydney Australia.
 We had definitely never skied before.
 Andrea and I took lessons on the first day while my mother sledded around with my baby brother and dad took to the more advanced slopes as he was a strong skier.
 After a day of lessons Andrea concluded that she was invincible and was ready to take on the big slopes.
 I on the other had would have much rather rolled around in the snow with my baby brother in the safety of the baby slopes, but because I was responsible for sticking with my sister I had to go on the big slopes with her.
-I had a full-fledged psychotic breakdown at the start of our first ski run while Andrea revelled in being allowed to ski with the grown-ups.
+I had a full-fledged nervous breakdown at the start of our first ski run while Andrea reveled in being allowed to ski with the grown-ups.
 I eventually managed calm down as my survival instincts kicked in and I somehow got to the bottom with a combination of skiing, falling over and sliding on my butt half way down the mountain.The next few days I gained some confidence but nowhere near the level that Andrea had accumulated.
 At this stage I’m pretty sure she thought she was ready for the Olympics and I was dead weight holding her back from her true potential and calling in life.

-We were just resting after having lunch when Andrea caught sight of an apparent slope a few 100 metres away.
+We were just resting after having lunch when Andrea caught sight of an alleged slope a few 100 metres away.
 She said she wanted to go down that one.
 I told her no because we didn’t know where it led.
 She was hell bent.
 Her tenacity only further enraged me and I basically forbade her to go.
 Naturally this means that she did the exact opposite and started trudging toward this unknown slope.
 I thought she was bluffing so I turned around and started walking back to where our parents were.
 I walked for 5 minutes when I noticed that she had in fact, not followed me and had disappeared.
 Panic immediately set it.
 I ran to my parents telling them that Andrea had walked off and that I didn’t know where she was.
 I was in so much trouble.
 With a serious case of Deja-Vu the security people on the ski field were called.
 They said as she hadn’t been missing for even an hour yet that there wasn’t much they could do.
 I instantly hated them and started mentally plotting their demise.
 SHE COULD BE DEAD IF WE WAITED AN HOUR!
 Luckily for me, the tragedy I was constructing in my head about avenging my sister’s death was avoided because one of the rangers agreed to go searching with dad but not before dad gave me the biggest smack across the face in recorded history for letting Andrea walk off.
 I had a red palm print for the rest of the day.
 I sat half sulking-half terrified of losing Andrea for the next hour.
 Then like a mirage she appeared, trudging towards us with her skis over her shoulder.
 She was dehydrated and exhausted.
 According to her she had gone down what she thought was a regular ski run but after 20 minutes of heading down realised that there was no one else around her and she was completely alone surrounded by forest.
 Something in her brain finally clicked and she decided to turn around.
 The only problem was that she had gone about 2 and a half kilometres down so it took her almost an hour to hike her way back whilst carrying a pair of heavy skis.
 At one stage she had started eating snow cos she was so thirsty.
 My resourceful sister.

-The final scenario in this tragic tale of my sister’s attempted destruction of me comes after our most recent ski trip about 6 months ago.
+The final scenario in this epic tale of my sister’s attempted destruction of me comes after our most recent ski trip about 6 months ago.
 I invited my sister along to a weekend away at Thredbo in the Snowy Mountains of Australia.
 That was my first mistake.
 There were about 20 of us from my office and as I am an uncoordinated buffalo and she is the athletic one in the family I thought she should come along.
 The irony behind this is not lost on me.
 I made her promise that a repeat of Bulgaria would not occur.
 We were talked into going on an “intermediate” run by the rest of the group which actually turned out to be a vertical cliff of ice.
 As soon as I attempted to start this run I slipped and fell.
 Hard.
 The next 20 minutes consisted of me reliving every terrifying thing that has ever happened to me as I sat paralysed about 50 metres form the start of the slope.
-Andrea and the rest of the group whizzed past me as I sat in all my self-pitying, beginnings-of-a-nervous-breakdown glory.
+Andrea and the rest of the group whizzed past me as I sat in all my self-pitying, beginnings-of-a-nervous-breakdown shame.
 I told them I would catch up but after several attempts at standing up realised that it was futile.
 I literally clawed my way back up to the top of the slope and was taken by a ranger back to the ski lift to go back down to base.
 That’s when Andrea took a seemingly innocent tumble on a particularly icy patch of snow.
 We all thought she was ok since this wasn’t the first or the worst of our falls that day, but it became apparent that she had injured herself when her leg buckled and she couldn’t get her skis back on.
 She had torn her ACL, the main ligament that holds your knee in place.